Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Acknowledgements

 \section{Acknowledgements}

-\texttt{R} package \href{https://github.com/shounakchattopadhyay/SAID}{\texttt{SAID}} was used in the application and numerical experiments.
-This research was supported by grants R01-ES028804 and R01-ES027498 from the National Institute of Environmental Health Sciences of the National Institutes of Health.
+We developed the \texttt{R} package \href{https://github.com/shounakchattopadhyay/SAID}{\texttt{SAID}} for use in the application and numerical experiments.
+The package is available to download at \url{ https://github.com/shounakchattopadhyay/SAID}.
+This research was supported by grants R01-ES028804, R01-ES027498, and R01-ES035625 from the National Institute of Environmental Health Sciences of the National Institutes of Health.
 The authors would like to thank Federico Ferrari for helpful comments.